-Friends, we've got 100 days to go until we welcome a new year (yes!!).
+Friends, we've got about 100 days to go until we welcome a new year.
 You've been hard at work on your goals this year—making little-by-little progress.
 You want to finish this year WELL.
 You want to finish it STRONG.
-You want to know that you are not the same person who woke up on January 1, 2021.
+You want to know that you are not the same person who woke up on January 1, 2022.

 Guess what?
 No matter what happened in the last nine months, we ALL have the same three months left in the year, and we can all use them well.
 And though there's nothing magical about January 1st, how amazing will it feel to wake up on New Year's Day, knowing that you are already on your way to living a life that has you bursting with excitement?